MyPassion.ai

 What MyPassionAI gets uniquely wrong, honestly

-4. €1.99 is not zero.
-Sokanu's core result is free.
-Our core archetype is also free, but the durable report sits behind a small paid tier.
-If every euro matters, that is a real tradeoff.
+4. The deepest layer is not free.
+Sokanu's core result is advertised as free.
+Our core archetype is also free, but the full report sits behind a one-off paid tier (current price at mypassion.ai/pricing).
+If every euro matters, that is an honest tradeoff.

 Who should take which